Planning Stealthy Backdoor Attacks in MDPs with Observation-Based Triggers: Introduction

 The threat of backdoor attacks in \acp{mdp} and reinforcement learning (RL) has becomes an increasingly active topic \cite{kiourtiTrojDRLEvaluationBackdoor2020,gongBAFFLEHidingBackdoors2024,cuiBadRLSparseTargeted2024}.
 A backdoor attack in RL/MDP consists of a pair $(\pi^\dagger, \kappa)$ where $\pi^\dagger$ is a backdoor policy that achieves near-optimal performance in the system, and $\kappa$ is a trigger that inject noise into the system dynamics or the observation such that the policy $\pi^\dagger$ under trigger-perturbed dynamics or observation can introduce significant performance degradation.
 Similar to backdoor attacks in supervised learning \cite{goldblumDatasetSecurityMachine2023,goldwasserPlantingUndetectableBackdoors2022,liDeepLearningBackdoors2022}, RL backdoor attacks leverage data poisoning attacks, where the adversary compromises certain training samples to induce the learned backdoor policy, and a trigger that perturbs the system state/observation in runtime with a small noise to activate the backdoor.

 This paper investigates a class of backdoor attacks in Markov Decision Processes (MDPs), where an adversary provides a policy that performs well under normal conditions but exhibits malicious behavior when activated during online execution.
 In particular, the attacker has partial observation over the system states and can introduce small, hard-to-detect perturbations to the system’s transition dynamics using a finite-memory, observation-based trigger.
+For example, an attacker could alter the environment by tampering with network routing conditions or slightly de-synchronizing a motor.
 The attack planning problem is to jointly design the backdoor policy and its trigger so that the policy optimizes the attacker’s objectives when the trigger is activated.
 We begin with a model-based analysis to gain insight into such coordinated backdoor attacks, and then show that the attacker can compute an optimal strategy using only a blackbox simulator of the original system and its observation function.

 Specifically, for the trigger to be stealthy, we restrict the attacker's actions to allow perturbing the system's transition function within a $d$-rectangular uncertainty set \cite{nilimRobustControlMarkov2005,wiesemannRobustMarkovDecision2013} of the original MDP.
 By restricting perturbations to a finite set of transition functions within this set, we formulate the attack planning using an augmented constrained Markov game whose state space includes both the system states and the trigger's memory states, and the joint action space comprises the original MDP actions and a finite set of transition functions, including both perturbed and original transition functions.
 We show that, within a constrained policy space, a constrained equilibrium in this augmented game yields an optimal backdoor strategy $(\pi^\dagger, \kappa)$ such that: \begin{inparaenum}[1)] \item $\pi^\dagger$ remains near-optimal under the original (unperturbed) dynamics; and \item when the trigger $\kappa$ is activated, the induced perturbations maximize the attacker’s total discounted return. \end{inparaenum} We then provide a gradient based algorithm to solve for the coordinated optimal backdoor strategy $(\pi^\dagger, \kappa)$ using simulated trajectories from a blackbox simulator and the attacker's observation function.